bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Then when the function receives the argument it processes it and figures out what to eat.

+Just so you know, functions can also "return" numbers, so that when you call it, it acts like a number, or string, or other object.
+Here's an example of using a function to set a variable:

+`let the_weather = get_the_weather();`

 ##### The `console.log` command

 The console.log command is very useful for programming JavaScript.
 It can be used to send a message to the console, which is something that is integrated into most browsers that allows developers to interact with the JavaScript on a page.
 Try it out!
 Open up your `game.html` file and add this command in between the `<script>` tags: